Batteries are the lifeline to substations, providing backup power. I’m going to go over a typical substation battery sizing calculation.

 - The AC power supply powers the loads through the battery charger.

-This is the beauty of having an independent power source like a battery in your system – no more worries about power outages.
+If you ever need a power boost or the AC power supply fails, the battery steps up without missing a beat.
+This is the beauty of having an independent power source like a battery in your system – no more stressing about power outages.

 Low voltage power schematic with a DC panel

-Looking at these schematics, it’s easy to see how batteries play a vital role as backup to the AC power supply.
-But it doesn’t stop there – batteries also do the following:
+Checking out these schematics, it’s clear that batteries play a key role as a backup to the AC power supply.
+But their importance doesn’t end there – batteries also:

-- Trigger power circuit breaker trip and close coils
+- Activate power circuit breaker trip and close coils.

-- Keep motor-operated air breaks, valves, pumps, and fans in motion
+- Keep motor-operated air breaks, valves, pumps, and fans moving.

 Substation battery sizing calculation

-Let’s do some math to figure out the size of a flooded cell, lead-acid battery for a substation.
+Now, let’s do some math and size a flooded cell, lead-acid battery for a substation.
 The battery will be rated 125V DC nominal and have an amp-hour capacity rated for an 8-hour rate of discharge.

-The 8-hour rate of discharge is the typical discharge rate for substations.
-This gives operators an 8-hour window to fix any AC power supply issues before things start going haywire.
+In most substations, the 8-hour rate of discharge is the standard.
+It gives operators a solid 8-hour window to sort out any AC power supply issues before everything goes haywire.

-But before we get started, the following are the two types of loads in a substation:
+But first, let’s quickly go over the two types of loads in a substation:

-- Continuous loads typically run for 8-hour periods.
+- Continuous loads usually run for 8-hour periods.

-- Momentary loads operate for less than 1 minute.
+- Momentary loads only operate for less than a minute.

 Continuous load list